HEnquist/camillagui-backend/README.md

-# backend server for CamillaGUI
+# Backend server for CamillaGUI

+This is the server part of CamillaGUI, a web-based GUI for CamillaDSP.

+The complete GUI is made up of two parts:
+- a frontend based on React: https://reactjs.org/
+- a backend based on AIOHTTP: https://docs.aiohttp.org/en/stable/

 ## Setting up
 Install the dependencies: